nevsnode/gordon/README.md

 StatsPattern|string|The pattern that the http-server responds on (like `/RaNdOmStRiNg`) _(Optional, default is `/`)_ StatsTLSCertFile|string|Path to certificate, if the statistics should be served over https _(Optional, remove or set to an empty string if not needed)_
 StatsTLSKeyFile|string|Path to private key, if the statistics should be served over https _(Optional, remove or set to an empty string if not needed)_
+TempDir|string|Path to a directory used for temporary files _(Optional, remove or set to an empty string to use the system-default)_

 ##### Task Objects